We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Mineral sunscreens have the advantage of working to block UV rays more quickly than chemical sunscreens.
 We chose these two from Bare Republic for being easily available and affordable, and for representing two options: a traditional lotion and a pocket-sized solid.

-There are unscented options available, including from Bare Republic, but these two are designed to resist water and sweat for longer.
+Unscented options are available, including from Bare Republic, but these two are designed to resist water and sweat for longer.

 Key features: This sunscreen offers broad-spectrum, mineral-based sun protection against UVA and UVB rays with an SPF of 70.
 It also offers about 80 minutes of water resistance.